Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

-Several features of HAT are apparent. \begin{itemize} \item {\em Conservation of mass}.
-The number of elements in $U_t$ is fixed by the initial configuration $U_0$. \item {\em Variable connectivity}.
-If $U_0$ has more than two elements, then the connected components of $U_0$ are not preserved indefinitely. \item {\em Asymmetric behavior of diameter}.
-The diameter of a configuration $U_t$ increases by at most one with each HAT step, but the diameter may decrease by a large amount (at most the diameter of $U_t$) in one step.
-For example, a configuration consisting of two elements with a diameter of $\rho$ will have a diameter of one after one step. \item {\em Invariance under symmetries of $\Z^d$}.
-Denoting by $\mathcal{G}_d$ the symmetry group of $\Z^d$, the transition probabilities satisfy
+Four key properties of HAT are apparent from its definition.
+To state them, we denote the diameter of $A \subseteq \Z^d$ by $\diam (A) = \sup_{x,y \in A} \|x-y\|$ and the law of HAT from $V$ (i.e., conditioned on $U_0 = V$) by $\PP_V$. \begin{enumerate} \item {\em Conservation of mass}.
+The number of elements in $U_t$ is fixed by the initial configuration $U_0$.
+Consequently, every irreducible component of the state space is contained in $\Conf_{d,n} = \{V \subset \Z^d: |V| = n\}$ for some $n \in \Z_{\geq 2}$. \item {\em Variable connectivity}.
+If $|U_0| \geq 3$, then $U_t$ eventually reaches a configuration with two or more connected components. \item {\em Asymmetric behavior of diameter}.
+The diameter of $U_t$ increases by at most one with each step: for every configuration $V$,